-If you are taking medications that are not listed above, please inform the pre-assessment care team during your pre-assessment clinic appointment for more advice.
+If you are taking medications that are not listed above, please contact your cardiologist or the preassessment care team for more advice.

 What happens on the day of my appointment?

 Please arrive at the hospital at the time stated in your admission letter.
 Note that this will not be the actual time of your procedure.